panthernet/ThunderED/readme.md

 * Receive pings from external messengers like Jabber, IRC, Telegram

 ## Supported Modules
-* Web Auth - authenticate EVE characters in Discord using built-in web server
+* Web Auth - authenticate EVE characters in Discord using built-in web server, use JackKnife utility to inspect them before you accept them into your community
 * Auth Check - check users access rights and strip permissions when char leaves your corp or ally
 * Live Kill Feed - feed live EVE killmails using ZKill RedisQ into multiple channels
 * Reliable Kill Feed - feed killmails for selected corps or alliances in a reliable way using ZKill API